Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it provides a free pre-payment quote for a ResultRail public-data result, and lists the return values (price, paid endpoint, success contract, buyer max price coverage).
-This is specific and distinguishes it from sibling tools like enrich_domain_result and extract_url_result.
+The description clearly states it provides a 'Free pre-payment quote for one ResultRail public-data result,' specifying the verb 'quote' and the resource.
+It also lists what is returned (price, paid endpoint, success contract, coverage check), distinguishing it from sibling tools like enrich_domain_result and extract_url_result, which focus on enrichment and extraction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.